akashGg99/Blogging_site/README.md

 Return HTTP status 400 for an invalid request with a response body like this

-2. GET /blogs
+3. GET /blogs
 -Returns all blogs in the collection that aren't deleted and are published.
 -Return the HTTP status 200 if any documents are found.
 The response structure should be like this -If no documents are found then return an HTTP status 404 with a response like this.

 -Filter blogs list by applying filters.
-Query param can have any combination of below filters.
+Query param can have any combination of below filters

-By author Id
+-By author Id

-By category
+-By category

 -List of blogs that have a specific tag

--List of blogs that have a specific subcategory example of a query url: blogs?filtername=filtervalue&f2=fv2
+-List of blogs that have a specific subcategory

+example of a query url: blogs?filtername=filtervalue&f2=fv2